DioxusLabs/dioxus/docs/src/setup.md

 # Overview

-Dioxus aims to provide a fast, friendly, and portable toolkit for building user interfaces with Rust.

-This Getting Setup guide assumes you'll be building a small desktop application.
-You can check out the [Platform Specific Guides](../platforms/00-index.md) for more information on setting up Dioxus for any of the various supported platforms.
+In this chapter, we're going to get "set up" with a small desktop application.

+We'll learn about:
+- Installing the Rust programming language
+- Installing the Dioxus CLI for bundling and developing
+- Suggested cargo extensions

+For platform-specific guides, check out the [Platform Specific Guides](../platforms/00-index.md).

 # Setting up Dioxus